Strange Recipes

 Georgian

-Pkhali is Georgia's ancient answer to the question nobody else thought to ask: what if you turned blanched greens and raw walnuts into something that tastes genuinely magical?
-This version leans into spring's most chaotic ingredient — stinging nettles — whose formic acid tannins get neutralized by blanching, leaving behind a deep, almost meaty minerality that locks arms beautifully with walnut's bitter tannins and pomegranate's anthocyanin-bright punch.
-The wild herb oil isn't garnish — it's the bridge that makes the whole weird thing sing.
+Pkhali is Georgia's answer to a question nobody else thought to ask: what if blanched greens and raw walnuts became something that tastes genuinely magical?
+This version uses stinging nettles, whose formic acid gets neutralized by blanching, leaving behind a deep, almost meaty minerality that pairs beautifully with walnut's bitter tannins and pomegranate's bright punch.
+The wild herb oil isn't garnish.
+It's the bridge that makes the whole weird thing work.

 Ingredients